Iskeletu/SimpleDB/README.md

 ```

 The executable file for either cases will be found at `.\Build\build`.

 Run with:
 ```bash
 .\Build\build
 ```
 No arguments necessary, all interactions can be done within the custom CLI.

+## Templates

+This repository has a `template.db` file at ```./Template/Template.md``` template with 100 unique key each with a unique value and random sorting keys, see [TEMPLATE](https://github.com/Iskeletu/SimpleDB/blob/main/Template/TEMPLATE.md) for more information.

+## Test Cases

+TODO

 ## License